Hawaii planning to auction off fishing boat at Ala Wai Harbor

 Catalogs with a detailed description of the SOS Minnow are available at all five small boat harbor offices on Oahu.
 The boat may be inspected prior to auction by contacting the Ala Wai Small Boat Harbor office.

 The auction is scheduled for 9 a.m.
-Jan.
-15 at the DOBOR Administrative Office at 4 Sand Island Access Road in Honolulu.
+Wednesday at the DOBOR administrative office at 4 Sand Island Access Road in Honolulu.
 The minimum bid upset price is $25,000.
 After the sale, the successful bidder has three days to remove the boat from the harbor.